Japan's Olympic delegation to receive vaccinations from June 1

 “We understand that as many members of each country’s delegation as possible should be vaccinated before they arrive so they can avoid spreading coronavirus infections inside Japan,” Keiko Momii, a senior JOC executive board member, said during a media briefing on Wednesday, adding that the organization aimed to take similar measures for its own delegation.

-Momii stressed that the vaccination process will be exclusively conducted by the JOC at the NTC in order to avoid any burden on local governments, which have recently kicked off vaccinations for Japan’s older population.
+Momii stressed that the vaccination process will be exclusively conducted by the JOC at the NTC in order to avoid any burden on local governments, which have recently ramped up vaccinations for Japan’s older residents.

 Calls to cancel the Olympics have risen in recent weeks, driven by frustration over Japan’s handling of the vaccine rollout and anger over athletes being given priority over the general public.
 The Asahi Shimbun, one of six national newspapers sponsoring the Tokyo Games, called for the event to be canceled in an editorial on Wednesday.